hanqiao-tao/HanqiaoTao-2025-Theory-and-Practice/README.md

 An executable file and source code are provided here for the article: Tao H Q, Song G P, Jiang J, et al. Research on flight test scheduling under complex constraints[J].
-Systems Engineering — Theory & Practice (under review).
+Systems Engineering — Theory & Practice (to appear).

 These materials are intended solely for academic purposes.
 Any unauthorized use for commercial or other non-academic purposes is strictly prohibited！